Guides

 Key Ingredients Fish meal, krill, spirulina

-• Micro pellet size fits guppy mouths perfectly
+• Micro pellet size sized perfectly for guppy mouths — adults and juveniles alike

-• Small container runs out fast with large colonies
+• Small container runs out fast with larger colonies

 Breeding